Skills: Facilities Engineer

 Location: Richmond, California, United States

 Chevron is one of the world's leading energy companies, with approximately 60,000 employees working in countries around the world.
 We explore, produce and transport crude oil and natural gas; refine, market and distribute fuels and other energy products; manufacture and sell petrochemical products; generate power; and develop future energy resources, including biofuels and geothermal energy.

-Chevron is accepting online applications for the position of Facilities Engineer – Pipeline Design Team Lead until Friday, September 21, 2018 at 11:59 p.m.
+Chevron is accepting online applications for the position of West Coast Engineer located in Richmond, CA through September 27th at 11:59 p.m.
 (Eastern Standard Time).

 Responsibilities for this position may include but are not limited to:

 - Execution of capital and major operating expense budget plans at three (3) Facilities – 2 in California; 1 in Oregon; identifying, prioritizing and developing projects that support facility objectives and strategies